sajjadGG/book-python/advanced/oop-paradigm/new-style-classes.rst

 *************************
-New and Old style classes
+New and Old Style Classes
 *************************